The Tackle

 48. Drive all over the country trying to see all your relatives and in-laws on Christmas Day.

-49. Snack on Homemade Chex Mix and Peppermint Bark.
+49. Snack on Homemade Chex Mix, peppermint bark, and peanut clusters.

 50. Celebrate Emmanuel!!!
 (Jesus = Emmanuel = “God with Us”)